FeynmanAiverson/Boltzmann.jl/README.md

 Restricted Boltzmann machines and deep belief networks in Julia.
-This particular package is a fork of [dfdx/Boltzmann.jl](https://github.com/dfdx/Boltzmann.jl) with modificaitons made by the SPHINX Team @ ENS Paris.
+This particular package is a fork of [dfdx/Boltzmann.jl](https://github.com/dfdx/Boltzmann.jl) with modifications made by the SPHINX Team @ ENS Paris.

 Installation
 ------------
 Currently, this package is unregistered with the Julia package manager.
 Once the modifications here are feature complete, we can either make the fork permanent or request a merge back into the [dfdx/Boltzmann.jl](https://github.com/dfdx/Boltzmann.jl) package.
 For now, installation should be accomplished via:

 ```julia
     Pkg.clone("https://github.com/sphinxteam/Boltzmann.jl")